Update your personal information

 Your preferred communication language is the language you wish to use as patient/client in health and social care services.
 Your chosen communication language defines, for instance, the language in which you will receive notifications and documents.
 To change your preferred communication language, go to Menu > Personal Information.

 Website language affects the Maisa menus, headers and other Maisa content.
-You can change the website language from the globe icon on the top navigation bar.
+On the login page, you can change the website language from the globe icon on the top navigation bar.
+Once you are logged in to Maisa, you can change the language from the user profile switch button in the top right corner.

 The language of the Maisa mobile app is the language your mobile device is set to.
 If the device is set to a language other than Finnish, Swedish or English, the default language of the Maisa app will be Finnish.
 If you wish, you can change the language by selecting Menu > Account Settings.